 Setting and Reaching Your Goals to Achieve Success

-To be successful, you know you need to set goals, but actually reaching goals is where the real work starts.
+To be successful, you know you need to set goals, but actually reaching your goals is where the real work starts.

 If you have tried and fallen short of your objectives in the past, it’s easy to get discouraged; maybe you’ve started to wonder if you are the kind of person who can reach goals easily or if goals are even worth setting.